-The City of Greeley, with support from Xcel Energy adopted an Energy Action Plan in 2019 as a part of Greeley's comprehensive plan - Imagine Greeley.
-City of Greeley staff worked through Xcel Energy's Partners in Energy, offering to assemble an Energy Action Team of community stakeholders to draft goals and strategies for residences, businesses, institutions, and the City of Greeley.
+The City of Greeley, with support from Xcel Energy, adopted an Energy Action Plan in 2019 as a part of Greeley's comprehensive plan - Imagine Greeley.
+City of Greeley staff worked through Xcel Energy's Partners in Energy.
 The Energy Action Plan identifies four focus areas: residential, business, educational institution, and municipal.
 Each focus area has identified goals and specific strategies to help Greeley reach their goals.
 Three priorities for the community were identified:

-- a) Create an affordable and reliable energy future. - b) Increase residential, commercial, and industrial energy efficiency and alternative energy opportunities. - c) Improve economic health and stimulate growth.
+- Create an affordable and reliable energy future. - Increase residential, commercial, and industrial energy efficiency and alternative energy opportunities. - Improve economic health and stimulate growth.